top of page

 Out of 792 total cards, the set contains 663 basic player cards.

-Again in 1983, the set did not recognize members of the previous season's All Star Rookie Team with small gold cups or trophies.
-The 1982 Topps All Star Rookie Team as it might have been designated in the 1983 set consisted of:
+Again in 1983, the set did not recognize members of the previous season's All Star Rookie team with small gold cups or trophies.
+The 1982 Topps All Star Rookie team as it might have been designated in the 1983 set consisted of:

 * - Ripken's selection makes him the only player ever to appear on multiple Rookie All Star teams; he was the shortstop on the 1981 team as well.